Council-owned smart waste · Measured, not asserted

 Rugged dual-sensing bin sensors

 Sonar measures fill level in real time, while an accelerometer logs the exact time and date each bin is lifted and emptied.
-Sealed, tamper-resistant, years of battery life, and fits almost any container – no mains power, no Wi-Fi.
+Sealed, tamper-resistant, a 5+ year battery design life with field-replaceable cells, and fits almost any container – no mains power, no Wi-Fi.

 Fill level + verified lift